Mahashraman: Spiritual endeavors

 In the year Vikram Samvat 2043 Vaishakha Shukla Chaturthi (14 May 1986), on the eve of Akshaya Tritiya, he became group leader in Beawar.

 "In the year 2046 Bhaadrav Shukla Navami (9th of September 1989), he was appointed as Mahashraman in "Yogakshema Varsha" (keeping knowledge ever expanding).
 This post was newly inaugurated.
 He was highly acclaimed after the post of Yuvacharya.

 In the process of Vikaas Yatra, Mahashraman had proceeded with four independent yatras.
 The first yatra was completed in the year 1990 from February to March which started from Ladnun, Sardarshahar via Dungargarh and ended at Chhoti Khatu.

 The second independent movement started in the year 1990 from November to December, after Pali Chaaturmas.
 This Yatra started in Sivaanchi Maalaani and was completed on Sojat road via Rani station on 10 January 1991.
-After completion of his yatra, Gurudev Tulsi instructed that if he was found leading a luxurious life, he should do meditation for three long hours in standing posture.
+After completion of his yatra, Ācārya Tulsi instructed that if he was found leading a luxurious life, he should do meditation for three long hours in standing posture.
 Muni Mudit was so humble that he at once accepted his orders without complaining.

 His third Vikaas yaatra started in the year 1994-1995 on 25 November to 4 January after Delhi Chaturmas in surrounding areas.

 His fourth Anuvrat Preksha Yatra started on 17 February 2000, from Taranagar to Ganganagar via Sardarshahar, Dungargarh and ended in Bidasar on 11 June 2000.
 This Yatra was more effective than the previous ones.

 The Tri-Nation Ahimsa Yatra (2014-2022)

-Acharya Shree Mahashraman ji had started his Tri-Nation Ahimsa Yatra to advance the cause of non-violence with the aim of promoting harmony and brotherhood, escalating moral values and movement towards de-addiction.
+Acharya Mahashraman had started his Tri-Nation Ahimsa Yatra to advance the cause of non-violence with the aim of promoting harmony and brotherhood, escalating moral values and movement towards de-addiction.
 It was an endeavour to awaken a new faith in the infinite power of non-violence He had covered more than 50000 KM on foot in the Yatra which covered three countries (viz.
-India,Nepal and Bhutan) and 23 states of India.
+India, Nepal and Bhutan) and 23 states of India.